eramons/techblog/content/post/cozy.md

 #### 4.2.1 admin passphrase

 The _cozy-stack_ binary is necessary for generate the admin password.
+However, to be able to start my cozy-stack instance I need the passwords to have been generated and mapped to K8s secrets, since my image executes _cozy-stack serve_ at the end.

-Since my cozy wasn't up and running yet, I started a standalone instance under docker in order to be able to use the binary to generate the password:
+Since my cozy wasn't up and running yet, I started a standalone developer instance under docker mapping the three files containing the admin passphrase, the encryption key and the decryption key to the local files on the host I'll need to generate the secrets:
 ```
-docker run --rm -it -p 8080:8080 -v "$(pwd)/build":/data/cozy-app/test cozy/cozy-app-dev
+docker run --rm -it -p 8080:8080 -v /home/eramon/dev/kubernetes/vault.enc:/etc/vault.enc -v /home/eramon/dev/kubernetes/vault.dec:/etc/vault.dec -v /home/eramon/dev/kubernetes/cozy-admin-passphrase:/home/cozy/cozy-admin-passphrase cozy/cozy-app-dev
 ```
 With _docker ps_, I found out the container id and logged into the running container:
 ```